-Great Expectations® Heart Failure helps members learn how to better manage their congestive heart failure (HF).
+Great Expectations® Heart Failure helps you learn how to better manage your congestive heart failure (HF).
 We automatically enroll all BlueChoice HealthPlan members with HF at no charge.
 Our goal is to help you learn to manage your symptoms so you can keep doing the things you enjoy.
 Ready to get started?
 Review the heart failure guide for tips to help you get on the road to better health.

 You will also receive:

 - Information about how we cover your condition.